J.D., magna cum laude, Harvard Law School

 Constitutional Law - Rights & Liberties

 At the Southern Center, she represented indigent capital clients in Georgia and Alabama and litigated civil claims regarding constitutional violations within the criminal justice system, based primarily on the right to counsel.
 She serves on the Southern Center’s board of directors, the ABA Standing Committee on Legal Aid & Indigent Defendants, the Indigent Defense Committee of the State Bar of Georgia, and the board of advisors for the Systemic Justice Project at Harvard Law School.
-She also serves as chair of the AALS Section on Constitutional Law.
+She has also served as chair of the AALS Section on Constitutional Law.

 Lucas graduated magna cum laude from Harvard Law School, where she served as treasurer of the Harvard Law Review.
 She received her B.A. with distinction from Yale University.